PurpleAvatar/multiscale_biological_modeling/_pages/prologue/prologue_turing.md

 ## Turing the biochemist

 Two years before his untimely demise in 1954, Turing published his only paper on biochemistry.
-This paper centered on a seemingly very “macro” biological question: “Why do zebras have stripes?”
+This paper centered on a seemingly very “macro” biological question: “Why do zebras have stripes?”[^morphogenesis]

-To be more precise, Turing was not approaching this question from the perspective of why zebras have evolved to have stripes --- this was unsolved in Turing's time, and recent research has indicated that the stripes may be helpful in warding off flies.
+To be more precise, Turing was not approaching this question from the perspective of why zebras have evolved to have stripes --- this was unsolved in Turing's time, and recent research has indicated that the stripes may be helpful in warding off flies[^zebra].
 Rather, Turing acknowledged that there must be some unintelligent system of molecular interactions that cause the "macro" stripes to appear on a zebra's coat, and he wanted to find a potential explanation for what this system might be.

 In what follows, we will introduce a simple particle model based on Turing's ideas, explore how it can be tweaked to explain not just the appearance of stripes on an animal's skin but also spots, and explore the model's extensions to additional biological phenomena.
 Read on to join us!